Consult Denver Bankruptcy Attorneys Wink & Wink to Determine Your Best Option

 Filing for bankruptcy can wipe out your debts, providing some much-needed debt relief.

 Of course, it’s not always that easy.
 It’s not just filling out and turning in some paperwork and then poof, your debts are all gone.

-While it’s true that one form of bankruptcy, known as Chapter 7 bankruptcy, can wipe out the vast majority of your debts, such as credit card, medical, leases, and personal loans, there are reasons why you might not qualify or why this may not be the right fit.
+While it’s true that Chapter 7 bankruptcy can wipe out the vast majority of your debts, such as credit card, medical, leases, and personal loans, there are reasons why you might not qualify or it could cost you some of your property.